Prehistory of the Levant: Late Acheulian (c. 500,000 – 400,000 years ago)

 The late stage of the Acheulian industry is observed in thousands of sites and find spots in the Middle East, though only a few were excavated.
 Most of the sites did not yield enough datable evidence.
 The site at Lake Ram in the Golan Heights was dated based on the basalt flows below and above to an unknown timespan between c.
 800,000–233,000 years ago.
 More accurate dates from Ma'ayan Baruch and the Revadim Quarry in Israel provide the timeframe of c.
 500,000–400,000 years ago.
-Late Acheulian sites and finds are found spread all across the regions of the Levant, including desert regions in modern-day Saudi Arabia, Jordan and Saudi Arabia, primarily associated with oases, as well as the coastal plains and rift valleys of Israel, Lebanon and Syria.
+Late Acheulian sites and finds are found spread all across the regions of the Levant, including the desert regions from prehistoric Arabia, such as areas in modern-day Saudi Arabia and Jordan, primarily associated with oases, as well as the coastal plains and rift valleys of Israel, Lebanon and Syria.
 This distribution of sites in various regions of different conditions indicates either a more suitable climate in this period (the Chibanian stage of the Pleistocene) or alternatively better human adapting skills.
 The earliest cave sites also appear in this stage.
 Unlike the earlier Acheulian industries in the Levant, flint is the primary material used for tool making, with the handaxe being the primary tool.
 The toolmakers developed different variants of handaxes different in shape and function, which replaced other tools such as cleavers.
 Some of the most significant assemblages of stone tools are found in Nadaouiyeh (in central Syria), Tabun, Um Qatafa and Ma'ayan Baruch (in Israel).
 These sites yield an enormous amount of stone tools, reaching several thousands.
 An important discovery from Lake Ram is a stone pebble with evidence of artificial shaping and polishing, which resembles the body of a woman and thus serves as one of the earliest figurines known.